-Enjoy the Double-Strung Harp book
+Enjoy the Double-Strung Harp instruction book

 Start playing the double-strung harp, or take your double-strung playing to the next level.